Adobe-Marketing-Cloud/reactor-user-docs/extension-reference/adobe-analytics-for-video-extension.md

   [`MediaHeartbeat`](https://adobe-marketing-cloud.github.io/video-heartbeat-v2/reference/javascript/MediaHeartbeat.html) class.

   You can obtain the sample player here: [VA Sample Player](https://github.com/Adobe-Marketing-Cloud/video-heartbeat-v2/tree/master/sdks/js/samples/Launch/VideoHeartbeatSample).
-  The sample player acts as a reference to showcase using the VA Launch Extension to support Adobe Analytics for Video directly from a webapp.
+  The sample player acts as a reference to showcase how to use the VA Launch Extension to support Video Analytics directly from a webapp.

 ### Using From Other Launch Extensions